 Because hospital rules during the lockdown meant only one person could visit at a time, Will was only able to visit Jack twice – once in Dunedin and once at Southland Hospital.

 “Will kind of felt like we hadn’t really had a second baby, and it did feel like that because he wasn’t here with us and we were in a situation where we’d only see him in the weekends for about three weeks.
 It’s not a fun experience.
 It was a very weird feeling.”

 The two very difference experiences, with being able to stay at the Ronald McDonald Family Room, and not being able to, has impressed upon Jenna just how vital the service is.

 “Until you’re in the situation where you are using Ronald McDonald House programmes, I don’t think people have any idea how valuable the service is.

 “Support it because you’ll never know when you’re going to need it.
 When we were thrown into that first situation with Toby, we would be left hanging without the Family Room.
 We lived an hour and a half away when we had Toby so having the Family Room and being able to utilise everything there was a lifesaver.
 It was one less thing we had to worry about.

-“If people are wanting to donate to an organisation, then Ronald McDonald House South Island would be it especially if you have a family or are starting a family, because you might need it one day.”
+“If people are wanting to donate to an organisation, then the Ronald McDonald Family Room, Southland Hospital would be it, especially if you have a family or are starting a family, because you might need it one day.”